A story by Bard Boy [bard_boy(at)protonmail(dot)com]

 I removed the plastic beads holding the windowpane in place and used the tip of the crowbar to ease the glass out into my arms.
 Then I wasn’t really sure what to do with it, so I just rested it against the wall.
 James examined it curiously.
 I did the same with the top opener, placing the long, thin oblong of glass down next to the main pane.
 Then I unscrewed the vacant opener and removed it altogether.

 I took the hacksaw to the vertical bar of plastic that had separated the main pane and the opener.
 Eventually, with only the external frame of the window remaining, I had a hole large enough to fit a bath through.

 It wasn’t heavy, but it was big.
 I had to enlist James to help me direct it through the hole in the wall.
 I didn’t need him to lift it, just to make sure it was pointing in the right direction and the feet didn’t snag.

-He didn't get the reference.
+“To me!”
+I cried enthusiastically.
+He didn’t get the reference.

 Once the bath was out on the roof of the rear ground floor extension, it was my turn to follow it.
 I grabbed a long wooden board and threw it down outside.

 “What’s that for?” asked James.